 In the first few years after the adoption of the revenue limitation, actual revenues were close to the constitutional cap.
 Since that time, however, revenues subject to the cap have grown more slowly than personal income.
 Also, since 1999, the Florida Legislature has enacted several measures to reduce state revenue.
 The intangibles tax, sales and use tax, beverage tax, corporate income tax, vehicle emissions testing, health care assessments, unemployment tax, and pari-mutuel tax have all been reduced by the Legislature.
 Additionally, changes in federal law have caused a reduction in estate tax revenue.
 These changes in tax laws have contributed to a widening gap between actual revenues and the revenue limit.
-In fiscal year 2003-04, actual state revenues subject to the limit stood at \$27.4 billion, \$4.5 billion below the limit of \$31.9 billion.
+In fiscal year 2005-06, state revenues subject to the limit are estimated to be \$29.1 billion, \$6.0 billion below the limit of \$35.1 billion.